vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 _For a full list of system requirements, see the [official documentation][tap-prereq]._

-## Stage 1: Install the Tanzu CLI.
+## Stage 1: Download and Install the Tanzu CLI.

 To begin the installation of the Tanzu Application Platform you must first install the `tanzu` command-line tool that you’ll use to install the Tanzu Application Platform and interact with it.
 This guide assumes you have not installed the `tanzu` tool previously.
 If you have installed the same version of the `tanzu` cli tool in the past, you can skip this step.
 The instructions for updating (replacing) older versions can be found in the [official documentation][tap-cli-docs].